 Watching guides on Sekiro: Shadows Die Twice is a surefire way to spoilers..
 However, this Sekiro Beginners Guide provides you all the tips and resources you need to be successful without any spoilers.

 There has also been a tendency to share too much information.
 So much so that the process of discovery and the reward of achievement has been stripped away from the player.
 This of course, is not what a new player would want nor should want and has been taken into consideration when making this guide.
 The fundamentals are enough to make your own way in this world.

 First things first, you are a Shinobi, a rogue.
 Not a Samurai.
 And when a Shinobi is taking on an army; it is best to keep within the shadows.
 The game is a balance between quick assassinations and swift sword to sword combat.
-So when the time comes to face your enemy head on, your weapons must meet.
-Blocking, deflecting and the timely use tools & techniques are the key to overcoming the enemy.
+So when the time comes to face your enemy, your weapons must meet.
+And blocking, deflecting and the timely use tools & techniques are the key to overcoming them.